-This guidance $\underline{\text{must}}$ be followed by RTRS National Technical Groups 15 when developing National Interpretations of the RTRS Standard for Responsible Soy Production.
+This guidance $\underline{\textit{must}}$ be followed by RTRS National Technical Groups when developing National Interpretations of the RTRS Standard for Responsible Soy Production.

-Criterion reference Guidance for National Interpretations 1.1 Provide guidance on what the applicable laws are.
+Criterio n referenc Guidance for National Interpretations 1.1 Provide guidance on what the applicable laws are.
 List applicable laws in the national interpretation document and on the RTRS website.
 1.2 Provide further definition of what constitutes acceptable evidence of legal use rights to land and appropriate methods of proving rights.
 Provide guidance on how to deal with situations where the legal process for resolving land tenure and use rights is very long.
 Address rental and sharecropper agreements where applicable.
 Consider also if a minimum holding of the property (lease period) is applicable.
 1.3 Produce a list of possible indicators, which can voluntarily be selected by the producer (certification applicant) to demonstrate continual improvement; e.g. soil carbon content, use of agrochemicals, state of riparian vegetation, etc. 2.1 2.1.4-2.1.5 Where legal and considered essential, national interpretations may consider including that on family farms, children between 13 and 15 years old may carry out light productive activities during the peak season, providing this does not exceed 14 hours per week and does not interfere with their schooling.
 The number of hours during which these children may carry out light productive activities on family farms in summer shall be defined at National Interpretation level.
 2.2 Define the scope of 'services directly related to the production process' (See Guidance for Criterion 2.2).
-In those countries where there are no requirements for formal labour agreements between worker and employer, define the alternative documented evidence of a labour relationship that must be provided (e.g. registration of employees with social security/employment agency).
+In those countries where there are no requirements for formal labour agreements between worker and employer, define the alternative documented evidence of a labour relationship that must be provided (e.g. registration of employees with social security/employment agency) .
 2.5 Define the scope of 'services directly related to the production process' (See Guidance for Criterion 2.5).
 Establish whether the minimum wages stipulated by national legislation or sector agreements are adequate to meet basic needs.
-Where they are not adequate, provide clear guidance as to: a) What is acceptable in order to meet basic needs (e.g. reference values) (Reference ILO Convention131 Minimum Wage
+Where they are not adequate, provide clear guidance as to:

-$^{^{\}rm 15}$ Or any group recognized by RTRS as carrying out official RTRS National Interpretation.
+$^{\rm 15}$ Or any group recognized by RTRS as carrying out official RTRS National Interpretation.